hyperledger/iroha/iroha_2_whitepaper.md

 ## 1. Overview

 Iroha v2 aims to be an even more simple, highly performant distributed ledger platform than Iroha v1.
-V2 carries on the tradition of putting on emphasis on pre-defined commands that are included in the core, with the goal that 80% of users won't have to write their own "smart contracts."
+V2 carries on the tradition of putting on emphasis on having a library of pre-defined smart contracts in the core, so that developers do not have to write their own code to perform many tasks related to digital identity and asset management.

 ### 1.1.
 Relationship to Hyperledger Fabric, Hyperledger Sawtooth, Hyperledger Besu, and Others

 It is our vision that in the future Hyperledger will consist less of disjointed projects and more of coherent libraries of components that can be selected and installed in order to run a Hyperledger network.
-Towards this end, it is the goal of Iroha to eventually provide the following encapsulated C++ components that other projects (particularly in Hyperledger) can use:
+Towards this end, it is the goal of Iroha to eventually provide the following encapsulated components that other projects (particularly in Hyperledger) can use:

 * Sumeragi consensus library
 * Iroha transaction serialization library
-* LibP2P broadcast library
 * API server library
 * iOS library
 * Android library